 At the successful completion of this course, students will be able to:

-Discuss and work within the institutional, ethical and legal frameworks that impact on professional design environments.
+Identify and evaluate the impact of institutional, ethical, social, cultural and legal frameworks on professional design environments.

-Discuss sustainability from multiple perspectives and apply its relationship to design values and business models.
+Evaluate sustainability from multiple perspectives and apply its relationship to design values and/or business models.

 Develop self-reflective capabilities which will support the individual to contribute in a team.

 Discriminate between a range of business models and assess the pros and cons of each in the context of the creative industries.